Cognitive training shows potential to strengthen early recovery from MUD

 This consistency suggests ApBM may provide meaningful support during the early months after discharge.

-“If larger studies confirm differences in abstinence rates and survival between groups, ApBM could have important clinical applications,” Professor Manning says.
+“If larger, fully powered trials confirm differences in abstinence rates, ApBM could have important clinical applications,” Prof Manning says.

 Clinical implications

-ApBM is a cognitive training method that aims to reduce “approach bias”, the automatic tendency to move toward substance‑related cues.
+ApBM is a neurocognitive training method that aims to reduce “approach bias”, the automatic tendency to move toward substance‑related cues.

 “It has already shown strong results for people experiencing alcohol dependence, with several trials demonstrating reduced relapse rates for up to one year after discharge,” she says.